 Every plant-based fruit contains some naturally occurring ingredient that a dog’s liver will metabolize readily.
 According to ASPCA Poison Control, a medium size dog would have to not only ingest but literally chew up 85 grams of apple seeds in order to ingest a toxic amount.
 That equates to the amount (and ground up seeds) of 200 apples.
 That’s a lot of fruit and belly ache of enormous proportion!
 As it is with most edible material that is ingested, their liver will break it down and metabolize it without incident.

-So, you can feed a sensible amount of apple cores with the seeds to your dog.
-Cyanide levels are not considered to be anywhere near a level to be concerned about.
+So, can dogs eat apple cores?
+You can feed a sensible amount of apple cores with the seeds to your dog and cyanide levels won’t be considered to be anywhere near a level to be concerned about.

 Can I Feed Apples to My Dog?
 Are Apples Safe for Dogs?